sophiesw/product_coursera/Pitch Presentation.md

 r <- coef(fit)
 ##build the prediction function
 price <- function(carat){as.numeric(r[1] + r[2] * carat)}
-##here, we see a example.
-If the caract is 0.6, then we can obtain the price as the following.
+##we can run a test then.
+If the caract is 0.6.
+Then the result would be:
 price(0.6)
 ```